http-builder-ng/http-builder-ng/README.md

 Once it is built, you can verify the generated content by running a local server:

-    groovy serve.groovy
+    ./gradlew startPreview

-which will provide the site at http://localhost:8080.
+which will start a preview server on a random port copied to your clipboard.
+Run `./gradlew stopPreview` to stop the server.
 Once you are ready to publish your site, simply run the following task:

     ./gradlew publishSite